dogweather/forkful/content/en/c-sharp/numbers/generating-random-numbers.md

 weight: 12
 ---

-## What & Why?

-Generating random numbers in C# involves the creation of unpredictable numeric values within a specified range.
-Programmers use these methods to implement features like cryptography, simulations, and games where unpredictability or the simulation of real-world randomness is required.

 ## How to:
 The most common way to generate random numbers in C# is using the `System.Random` class.
 Here's a simple example demonstrating its usage:

 ```C#